hashicorp/consul/website/source/docs/agent/telemetry.html.md

 it will dump the current telemetry information to the agent's `stderr`.

 This telemetry information can be used for debugging or otherwise getting a better view of what Consul is doing.
+Review the [Monitoring and Metrics guide](https://learn.hashicorp.com/consul/day-2-operations/monitoring?utm_source=consul.io&utm_medium=docs) to learn how collect and interpret Consul data.

 Additionally, if the [`telemetry` configuration options](/docs/agent/options.html#telemetry) are provided, the telemetry information will be streamed to a [statsite](http://github.com/armon/statsite) or [statsd](http://github.com/etsy/statsd) server where it can be aggregated and flushed to Graphite or any other metrics store.
+For a configuration example for Telegraf, review the [Monitoring with Telegraf guide](https://learn.hashicorp.com/consul/integrations/telegraf?utm_source=consul.io&utm_medium=docs).

+This
-This information can also be viewed with the [metrics endpoint](/api/agent.html#view-metrics) in JSON format or using [Prometheus](https://prometheus.io/) format.
+information can also be viewed with the [metrics endpoint](/api/agent.html#view-metrics) in JSON format or using [Prometheus](https://prometheus.io/) format.